 Carabiners are a basic and essential piece of equipment that you use every time you go rock climbing.
 A carabiner, the work horse of a climber's rack of gear, is simply a strong metal snap-link made of lightweight aluminium or hefty steel that is used to connect all the different parts of the climbing safety system together.

-Carabiners, often called "crabs" and "biners," have a spring-tensioned gate that opens under finger pressure, making it easy to clip it to climbing gear.
+Carabiners, often called "crabs" and "biners," have a spring-tensioned gate that opens under finger pressure, making it easy to clip it to climbing gear like a rope.
 The spring inside the carabiner normally holds the gate closed.
 The gate is pushed open with the fingers to allow a rope or other equipment to be clipped to it and then snaps shut when released.
 Carabiners are strongest when the gate is closed and weakest when the gate is open.
-Climbers often used locking carabiners, or carabiners with a gate that locks shut whenever they want to make sure that nothing comes unclipped from the biner.
+Climbers often used locking carabiners, or carabiners with a gate that locks shut whenever they want to make sure that nothing comes unclipped from the carabiner.

 Use Carabiners for Safety

-Carabiners perform a wide variety of climbing tasks, including attaching a climber to a rope, attaching a rope to a harness or piece of gear like a cam or nut, for attaching a climber to an anchor, and for attaching a climber to a rope for rappelling.
-Carabiners are strong because our climbing safety depends on them.
+Carabiners perform a wide variety of climbing tasks, including attaching a climber to a rope, attaching a climbing rope to a harness or piece of gear like a cam (SLCDs) or climbing nut, for attaching a climber to a belay anchor, and for attaching a climber to a rope for rappelling.
+Carabiners are super strong because our climbing safety depends on them.